stungeye/Programming-1-Notes/index.md

 # Programming 1

-This is the first course in a two-part introduction to object-oriented programming and design in the context of graphics and sound programming.
+This is the first course in a two-part introduction to object-oriented programming in the context of graphics and sound programming.
+Students will learn to design, write, compile, and debug procedural and object-oriented programs that make use of 3rd-party graphic and sound libraries.
 Assignments will pull from real-world game development problems with an emphasis on modern tooling and coding best practices.

 ## Course Outcomes